|

 - American

-Indians in U.S. History.
-By Roger L. Nichols.
+Indians in U.S. History, by Roger L. Nichols.
 Reviewed by

 Jack D. Forbes